Smashliker/MT2024/README.md

 1. https://github.com/CN-UPB/NFVdeep/tree/main - LICENSE
 2. https://github.com/DLR-RM/stable-baselines3 - LICENSE.txt

-The policy aggregation for the federated learning, a vital part of this thesis, was also inspired by a third repository, though no code was borrowed: https://github.com/pietromosca1994/DeRL_Golem
+The policy aggregation for the federated learning, a vital part of this thesis, was also inspired by a third repository, though no code was directly borrowed: https://github.com/pietromosca1994/DeRL_Golem

 ## Setup and Execution
 The project is designed for Python 3.10.12